Addactis - Comment interpréter et maîtriser vos comptes IFRS 17 ?

 Key Considerations for a Smooth IFRS 17 Implementation

-Discover the critical steps insurers must take for a successful IFRS 17 implementation, including gap analysis, data readiness, and system upgrades.
+In this article, we will discuss about the critical steps insurers must take for a successful IFRS 17 implementation, including gap analysis, data readiness, and system upgrades to ensure compliance with the new standard.